Military-Affiliated Student Leadership Fellowship

-- A stipend to offset the costs of participating in a signature leadership experience, such as:
+- A stipend for a signature leadership experience, such as:

-- The tuition and fees* for up to one relevant, 3-credit course for students pursuing a KU experiential learning certificate in: leadership engagement, service learning or research experience (*for any course not covered by Ch.
-33 Post-9/11 GI Bill benefits at the 100% rate)
+- The tuition and fees* for a 3-credit course for students pursuing a KU experiential learning certificate in: leadership engagement, service learning or research experience (*for any course not covered by Ch.
+33 Post-9/11 GI Bill benefits at the 100% rate).

 - If needed, an additional stipend for other expenses incurred or increased financial need while serving in leadership roles, i.e. evening childcare, extra travel back to campus, missed income from part-time job, etc.